Flank2k2/MarketGuru/Readme.md

 1. **Script IAM / cloud deployment:**.
 The initial cloud run and accounts setup was done manually.
 This is not a reproducible nor documented process.
-3. **Release / Version management:**.
+2. **Separate Domain entities and DTO:**.
-Every commit/PR to main will "deploy" to production.
-We do not tag commits nor create release packages for dependencies.
+The API serialize the domain entities in the reponse.
+This is good enough for now but we will need to create Dto / response records at some point.
 4. **Properly handle API rate limiting.**.
- Right now the stock API client library will throw an exception when the API hit the rate limit.
-(The vendor API does not return a HTTP 429).
+ The financial API library will throw an exception when the API hit the rate limit.
+(The vendor does not return a HTTP 429).
- We either need to re-implement the HttpClient OR add our own rate limiting beforehand.
+ We either need to re-implement the HttpClient to handle this situation OR add our own rate limiting within the API.
 5. **Improve secret management:**
-The API secret is an environment variable setup in Cloud Run configuration.
+The API secret is an environment variable setup in Cloud Run.
 A more secure way would be to implement an IConfigurationProvider and read the secrets from a KMS.
 6. **Complete repository abstraction**.
 The configuration and entities of the data layer are strongly tied to the storage implementation (FirestoreDb).
 We could refine the design to ease new storage implementation.
 7. **Add authentication**
-8. **Add End to end testing of UI:**
+8. **Add end to end testing of UI:**
 9. **Finish Unit Testing of Core services**